 - “Madras” builds on swirling synthesizers and layered samples of Perry’s vocals, repurposed from Depression Glass recordings, specifically her intonation of “Promises of love and light.”
 The track’s atmospheric manipulation shows clear influence from Seefeel, combining melody and abstraction into a textured, immersive soundscape.
 In 2006, “Madras” was highlighted in the iTunes Essentials: Shoegaze and Beyond playlist, placing it alongside genre-defining tracks by Cocteau Twins, Slowdive, and Lush.

-- Meanwhile, “Promises” experiments with forward and backward loops of the titular word, layered over a simple acoustic guitar melody and keyboards.
+- Meanwhile, “Promises” experiments with forward and backward loops of the titular word, layered over a simple acoustic guitar melody and chiming keyboards.
 The interplay of repetition and delay creates a hypnotic, dreamlike atmosphere reminiscent of Slowdive’s “Miranda”, blending minimalism and melodic depth with its looping repetition of the titular word amplifying its poignancy.

 Instrumental Journeys: From Dawn’s Mist to Cosmic Serenity